Michael J. Rich | Executive Director | firstname.lastname@example.org

 Brendan enjoys sports, gardening, and most outdoor activities.
 He is enthused by the role that technology plays in all of the CFCP's important research and program efforts, but he's especially inspired in the utilization and development of technologies to meet the unique needs of immigrant and refugee communities.
 [Back to Top]

-Nathaniel Smith is the director of Partnerships and Research for Equitable Development at the CFCP, facilitating Emory partnerships and research opportunities with external and community organizations to achieve balanced, sustainable and inclusive development throughout the metropolitan Atlanta region.
+Nathaniel Smith erves as the director of Partnerships and Research for Equitable Development at the CFCP, facilitating engaged scholarship opportunities with external and community organizations to achieve balanced, sustainable and inclusive development throughout the metropolitan Atlanta region.
 Prior to joining Emory, Nathaniel served as Public Policy Manager at the Atlanta Neighborhood Development Partnership (ANDP).
 His advocacy, research and coalition building activities supported the creation of many innovative policies that encourage the equitable distribution of mixed income communities throughout the metropolitan Atlanta Region.

-For the past 9 years, Maureen worked with the Emory Scholars Program in the Emory College of Arts and Sciences where she helped create a close-knit community that offers students a wide range of benefits and opportunities to enrich their Emory experience.
-The highlight of Maureen's work with the Scholars Program was her work with the Scholarship and Service Summer Program (SAS).
-SAS is a service-learning program that works with community partner non-profits to engage undergraduates in internships that allow students to both give back to the community and develop necessary leadership skills.
+Before joining CFCP in 2011, Maureen worked with the Emory Scholars Program in the Emory College of Arts and Sciences where she helped create a close=knit community that offers students a ranve of benefits and opportunities to enrich their Emory experience.
+The highlight of Maureen's 10 years of work with the Scholars Program was her work with the Scholarship and Service Summer Program (SAS).
+SAS is a service-learning program that collaborates with community partner nonprofits to engage undergraduates in internships that allow students to both give back to the community and develop necessary leadership skills.

-Maureen Sweatman utilizes her theological and business training and passion for community building in her daily work with Emory students.
-She enjoys mentoring young leaders and helping them discover and live out their passions.
+Maureen Sweatman utilizes her theological and business training and passion for community building in her daily work with Emory faculty, staff, and students.
+She enjoys mentoring young professionals and students and helping them discover and live out their passions.
 Maureen strives to model leadership that embraces and critiques the intersections of intellect, service, and ethics.
 She holds an Executive MBA from Emory’s Goizueta Business School, an MDiv from Emory’s Candler School of Theology and a BA from Wofford College.
 She is the author of the children’s book, Jazmine’s Passport: Adventure 2011.
 [Back to Top]

-Rhonda Thompson is the office manager and has been employed with Emory University for nine years.
-Prior to joining the CFCP staff, she worked with the Emory Cystic Fibrosis Center as the office manager.
+Rhonda Thompson is the office manager for CFCP providing human resource support,managing daily office functions, and ensuring opertional flow.
+Prior to joining the CFCP staff, she worked with the Emory Cystic Fibrosis Center.

 Rhonda earned her BA from Georgia State in information and data processing.
 In her spare time, she is a seamstress, making custom wedding gowns and other bridal attire as well as everyday apparel for private clients.
+Rhonda's hobbies include rollerskating and bowling.
 [Back to Top]